ONSgeo/Area_Classification/docs/user_guide/using_pytest.md

 # Using pytest

-We use [`pytest`][pytest] to create and run all of our python based testing.
+[`pytest`][pytest] has been used to create some of the python based testing in this repo.
 Pytest is the most commonly used python module for testing python code.
-Testing your code is vital for followling coding best practices and has numerous benefits such as:
+Testing code is vital for following coding best practices and has numerous benefits such as:

-* They help to debug your code
+* Assisting with debug code
-* They make you write more efficient code first time
+* Helping developers write more efficient code first time
-* They make you think about what precisely your code is doing as you write it
+* Encouraging thoughtful consideration of what the code is doing as it is written
-* They provide a sort of documentation for your code
+* Providing documentation for increased clarity
-* They help to keep your deployment smooth.
+* Supporting smooth code deployment.

 ## Structure

-There should be a `tests` folder in the root directory of your repository containing all the tests that relate to your package.
-It sits outside of your package because users that want to just use your package will not necessarily need the tests.
-The tests are there for contributers to use, and if they are contributing they will clone the whole repository, not just the package.
+There is be a `tests` folder in the root directory of this repository containing all the tests relate to this pipeline.
+The tests are there for contributers to use, so will be avaiable to contributors when cloning the whole repository.

-There is an example pytest folder structure and file in your package that demonstrates this structure.

 ## Writing pytests

-For pytest to find your tests, all test files and tests must either start with `test_` or finish with `_test.py`
+All test files and tests must either start with `test_` or finish with `_test.py` for pytest to find them.

-The `test_example_module.py` example test file provides an example of these restrictions.

 ## Running pytest
 ### In the terminal

-There are a few ways to run pytests in your terminal.
+There are a few ways to run pytests in the terminal.
 The easiest is by running
 ```shell
 pytest
 ```
-in your root directory.
-This will find any existing pytests within your directory and run them.
+in the root directory.
+This will find any existing pytests within the directory and run them.

-If you only want to run pytests in a specific pytest file you can run
+To run pytests in a specific pytest file run
 ```shell
 pytest tests/test_example_module.py
 ```

-You can try both of these in the root directory of your new repository.
+Both of these methods can be tried in the root directory of a new repository.

 [pytest]: https://pypi.org/project/pytest/